 Moxa buzzer control library can be used to control the buzzer on the device.
-We provide interfaces for controlling the buzzer to beep for a certain period or keep beeping.
+We provide interfaces for controlling the buzzer to beep for a certain period or keep beeping till it is switched off.

-Moxa buzzer control library should be used carefully, the buzzer must be stopped before the process ends.
-Or the buzzer may beep without control.
+- Moxa buzzer control library should be used carefully, the buzzer must be stopped before the process ends.
+Or the buzzer may beep without control. - The Moxa buzzer control library is supported only in the UC-8100A-ME-T Series.